nitmws/get-iptc-pmd/README.md

 # Get IPTC Photo MetaData (PMD)

-A web based system for retrieving embedded IPTC photo metadata from image files.
+A web based system for retrieving embedded IPTC photo metadata from image files and displaying them.

 Metadata fields may be embedded using IPTC's [IIM](https://iptc.org/standards/iim/), Adobe/ISO's [XMP](http://www.adobe.com/devnet/xmp.html) and CIPA's [Exif](http://www.cipa.jp/std/std-sec_e.html) format.

-Metadata fields and their values are retrieved by Phil Harvey's [ExifTool](http://owl.phy.queensu.ca/~phil/exiftool/)
+Metadata fields and their values are retrieved by Phil Harvey's [ExifTool](https://exiftool.org)

 The retrieved metadata fields are sorted out and displayed as defined by the [IPTC Photo Metadata Standard](https://iptc.org/standards/photo-metadata/iptc-standard/)

-For the processing of an image either its web URL can be provided or it can be uploaded from a local computer.
+For the processing of an image either its web URL can be used or it can be uploaded from a local computer.

 For the display of the data three options are available: